Home/The Library/Words/Vocabulary Video Lessons/Motivation · video lesson

-This motivation vocabulary lesson will help you use the words motivation, drive, focus, desire, goal, incentive, determination, get-up-and-go, encouragement and achievement, correctly.
+This motivation vocabulary lesson will help you understand the words motivation, drive, focus, desire, goal, incentive, determination, get-up-and-go, encouragement and achievement correctly.

 (–) motivation uncountable noun enthusiasm for doing something